jiaweit2/msa-middleware/README.md

 - Write your own annotators/sensors under `middleware/custom/`.
 - Write your own commander method in `application/commander-template.py` for running (streaming) query only, static query already implemented.

+Details may be found in this [wiki]{https://github.com/jiaweit2/msa-middleware/wiki/Customization}.
 You may skip this section if you want to run the default demo.

 ## Run a Node
 ```